danieltjw/novel-lyrics-synthesis/README.md

 ### __2. Sentence Length__

-The sentence length metr*i*cs measures the ability of the model to emulate the sentence length of the original corpus.
+The sentence length metrics measures the ability of the model to emulate the sentence length of the original corpus.
 The sentence length is based on the distance between newlines (*‘*\n’) characters, inclusive of the last ending newline.
 Sentences of length 0, such as those used in paragraph breaks (‘\\*n*\\*n*’), are not considered.

 ### __3. Sentence BLEU__

-The [sentence BLEU (BiLingual Evaluation Understudy) score](http://www.nltk.org/api/nltk.translate.html#nltk.translate.bleu_score.sentence_bleu) implementation in NLTK (N*a*tural *L*anguage ToolK*i*t) will be used as an e*v*aluation m*e*tric on how similar the generated sentences are compared to the existing lyrics.
+The [sentence BLEU (BiLingual Evaluation Understudy) score](http://www.nltk.org/api/nltk.translate.html#nltk.translate.bleu_score.sentence_bleu) implementation in NLTK (Natural Language ToolKit) will be used as an evaluation metric on how similar the generated sentences are compared to the existing lyrics.
 BLEU score has been a mainstay in the assessment of machine translation tasks ([Papineni, Roukos, & Ward, 2002](https://www.aclweb.org/anthology/P02-1040.pdf)).
 A preferred score would be one in the goldilocks zone—not too high which would indicate it being too similar and boring, but also not to low which may be too unfamiliar.

 As sentence-level BLEU score will be used instead of corpus-level one, a [smoothing function](https://www.nltk.org/api/nltk.translate.html#nltk.translate.bleu_score.SmoothingFunction.method3) ([Chen & Cherry, 2014](http://acl2014.org/acl2014/W14-33/pdf/W14-3346.pdf)) was added to address null n-gram count.